 |:!q||Quit without Saving|

 Edit Files with Nano

-Nano is a command line text editor too but it is more traditional then vim.
+Nano is a command-line text editor too but it is more traditional than vim.
 Nano uses keys in order to edit and save a file.
 We will open the file with the nano command like below.

 Move the cursor to the position you want to change and make changes.
-After you have completed your changed press CTRL+x in order to exit by saving changes.
+After you have completed your change press CTRL+x in order to exit by saving changes.